Millicentchinelo/Devops_projects/02.Introduction-to-Cloud-project/README.md

 ![ec2launch](./img/8.Ec2launch.png)

 - Launch an EC2 instance using an Amazon Linux AMI: on the name tag, you can name the EC2 "MarketPeak_Ecommerce".
 Choose Amazon Linux as your AMI.
 For instance type, you should pick t2 micro which is free tier.
 Next, you create a key pair.
-It is important to note the name your gave your key pair and note where it is downloaded into.
+It is important to note the name you gave your key pair and note where it is downloaded into.
 The key will be need when you want to SSH into your instance from your terminal.
 Then, create a security group, ensure you choose the allow SSH and Allow HTTP as shown in the image below.
-By your right, check the summary of the choices(cross-check that you made  the right choice), then click on launch instance.
+By your right, check the summary of the choices you made(cross-check that you made the right choice), then click on launch instance.

 ![ec2process](./img/8.ec2launchprocess.png)